James S. Dyer

-Lois N. Epstein is Arctic Program Director for The Wilderness Society, responsible for programs to protect Arctic ecosystems by ensuring that oil and gas operations are safe and environmentally sound and located in non-sensitive areas.
-She advocates for oil and gas regulations that are effective in ensuring public safety and protecting the environment by testifying before Congress and other governmental bodies, engaging in onshore and offshore planning processes, and serving as a technical advisor to Native and non-Native members of the public.
-Before joining The Wilderness Society she was a private consultant on environmental policy issues and a senior engineer for several non-profit organizations.
-She was President of LNE Engineering and Policy, a consultancy, and Senior Engineer for Cook Inletkeeper.
-In these positions, she was responsible for researching and publicizing the performance of the oil and gas industry, discussing the industry’s performance with government and industry decisionmakers, and seeking remedies for gaps in state and federal regulations.
-She is currently President of the Board of Directors of the Pipeline Safety Trust and serves on the Board of Directors of the Alaska Public Interest Research Group.
-She was a member of the Technical Advisory Committee and Citizens Air Quality Advisory Group of the Anchorage Metropolitan Area Transportation Solutions, the city’s metropolitan planning organization.
-She has also served on a number of other governmental committees and task forces, including the USDOT’s Technical Hazardous Liquid Pipeline Safety Standards Committee, the US EPA’s Effluent Guidelines Task Force, and the Bureau of Safety and Environmental Enforcement’s Offshore Energy Safety Advisory Committee.
-She earned a master’s degree in civil engineering from Stanford University, bachelor’s degree in English from Amherst College, and bachelor’s degree in mechanical engineering from the Massachusetts Institute of Technology.
+Lois N. Epstein, P.E. is Arctic Program Director for The Wilderness Society, responsible for programs to protect Arctic ecosystems by ensuring that oil and gas operations are as safe and environmentally sound as possible and located in non-sensitive areas.
+She advocates for oil and gas regulatory and other safeguards by testifying before Congress and other governmental bodies, engaging in onshore and offshore planning processes, performing analyses using governmental data, serving as a technical advisor to Native and non-Native members of the public, and speaking to diverse constituencies and the media.
+Before joining The Wilderness Society, Ms. Epstein was a private consultant on environmental policy issues and a senior engineer for several non-profit organizations.
+She is on the Boards of Directors of the Pipeline Safety Trust and of the Alaska Public Interest Research Group.
+She currently serves on the Anchorage Budget Advisory Commission and she was a member of the Anchorage Metropolitan Area Transportation Solutions, the city’s metropolitan planning organization.
+She also served on a number of federal government committees including the Transportation Research Board Committee on Performance-Based Safety Regulation, USDOT’s Technical Hazardous Liquid Pipeline Safety Standards Committee, and the Bureau of Safety and Environmental Enforcement’s Offshore Energy Safety Advisory Committee.
+In May 2010, Ms. Epstein advised the Department of the Interior on its safety report to the President following BP’s 2010 Gulf of Mexico spill.
+She earned a master’s degree in civil engineering from Stanford University, a bachelor’s degree in English from Amherst College, and a bachelor’s degree in mechanical engineering from the Massachusetts Institute of Technology.

 Thomas H. Gilmour is an independent maritime consultant specializing in maritime regulatory compliance, support to Admiralty Law Firms and P & I clubs as an expert witness, maritime security and emergency and organizational management.
 He recently retired from the American Bureau of Shipping where he served as President and Chief Operating Officer of ABS Americas from 2006.
 He was responsible for all operations of the American Bureau of Shipping in the Western Hemisphere and also served as a Corporate Vice President.
 Prior to that, Rear Admiral Gilmour was the Assistant Commandant for Marine Safety, Security, and Environmental Protection.
 In that capacity he directed national and international programs for commercial vessel safety, port safety, waterways management, and marine environmental protection.
 He also headed the U.S. Delegation for the State Dept. to the Maritime Safety Committee at the International Maritime Organization in London.
 Under his leadership, both USCG vessel and port facility security regulations were developed that were required under the Maritime Transportation Security Act following 9/11.